divishakh/ide/docs/prd.md

 - Modern, elegant interface inspired by high-end web applications like unseen.co
 - Natural, human-centered design language with organic transitions and thoughtful interactions
 - Unique visual personality that feels intentionally designed rather than template-based
+- Use of provided logo (image-2.png) and hero image (image.png) to reinforce brand identity and aesthetic appeal